 Incentive payment: \$5.00 per screening.
-Minimum 3% of the sites assigned monthly assigned members achieves one or more tobacco screenings in the measurement year.
+Minimum 3% of the site's monthly assigned members receives one or more tobacco screenings in the measurement year.

 • Assigned members 11- 21 years of age who had tobacco use screening or counseling one or more times during the measurement year.